ChetanSingh14/React-Calculator/README.md

 npm install
 npm start
 How to use
 Enter numbers and operators using the on-screen buttons.
 Press "=" to calculate the result.
 Press "C" to clear the input.
 Press "<x" to delete the last character.
-Technologies Used React JSX CSS
+Technologies Used React JSX CSS.